 Pilgrimage to Ladakh

-Join us in this rare spiritual adventure to “Little Tibet,” where we’ll experience one of the most spectacular landscapes on earth; meditate in ancient, powerful Buddhist temples and monasteries; take leisurely walks in nature, winding through small Ladakhi villages; and share joyful satsang with other like-minded souls.
-This trip combines Indian and Western pilgrims, and will be led by Keshava & Daya Taylor of Ananda Delhi, and Krishna Das & Mantradevi from Ananda USA.
+Join us in this rare spiritual adventure to “Little Tibet,” where we’ll experience one of the most spectacular landscapes on earth; meditate in ancient, powerful Buddhist temples and monasteries; walk through a Ladakhi village, and share joyful satsang with other like-minded souls.
+This trip will be led by Keshava, Daya, and Chika, teachers from Ananda Delhi.

-Our home base for three days is one of Central Asia’s most scenic towns, tranquil, historic Leh, the capital of Ladakh, and long an important stopover on the old Silk Road connecting China, India, and Europe.
-Our hotel in Leh is within walking distance of the main bazaar—a mixture of Tibetan and Kashmiri curio shops and trekking provision stores, street vendors, and restaurants.
+Our home base for three days in one of Central Asia’s most scenic towns, tranquil, historic Leh, the capital of Ladakh, and long an important stopover on the old Silk Road connecting China, India, and Europe.
+Our hotel in Leh is within walking distance of the main bazaar—a mixture of Tibetan and Kashmiri curio shops, trekking provision stores, street vendors, and restaurants.

 |2:30 pm||Opening Satsang|